Role

 User Flow: Recommend Content to a Friend

-Putting Pencil to Paper
+Putting Pencil to Paper for Must Have Features

 Once I decided on the features I was going to focus on, I started sketching to visualize the screens I would need to create.
 I solicited feedback through group critiques, thinking through interaction flows and interface designs in this phase before spending time digitizing these screens.